-In this post I pick the top 5 best beach hotels & resorts in Oman.
+In this review, I pick the top 5 best beach hotels & resorts in Oman.

 The best time to visit Oman is between November and the end of March.
 Nothing feels better than fleeing the British winter and finding yourself amid the delicious hot sands of the Omani desert, with starry skies above you, and crystal clear waters lapping at your toes.